 Johnny's West Adams

-The king of pastrami in LA is Johnny's on West Adams who has been operating for over fifty years, I think, that's at least what a woman I met in line told me.
+The king of pastrami in LA is Johnny's on West Adams which has been operating for over fifty years.

 4327 West Adams Blvd 323-840-3048